 - Abram – Abraham: high father – father of many.
 God changed his name as a sign of His promise that Abraham would be the father of many nations (Genesis 17:5).

 - Sarai – Sarah: my princess – mother of nations.
 God intended Sarah to be the mother of many nations as well (Genesis 17:15).

 - Jacob – Israel: supplanter – he who has the power of God.
 Jacob rose to position by manipulating his brother into giving him his firstborn birthright and then tricking his father, Isaac, into giving him the firstborn blessing.
 God wanted to make it clear that it was He who gave Israel power and position, not his own conniving ways (Genesis 32:28).

 - Simon – Peter: God has heard – rock.
 On his own Peter was not a rock.
 With the Holy Spirit, however, Peter became the stabilizing influence for the new church (John 1:42).

-And at the end, God will give new names to all believers “To the one who conquers I will give some of the hidden manna, and I will give him a white stone, with a new name written on the stone that no one knows except the one who receives it” (Revelation 2:17).
+And at the end, God will give new names to all believers.
+He promised, “To the one who conquers I will give some of the hidden manna, and I will give him a white stone, with a new name written on the stone that no one knows except the one who receives it” (Revelation 2:17).

 In His service,